Digimon Frontier: Production

 Toei Animation announced the production of a fourth Digimon series in February 2002 and was set to start in April, after Tamers.
 Digimon Frontier was conceived by Fuji TV's Go Haruna, Yomiko Advertising's Kyōtarō Kimura, and Hiromi Seki.
 The series was directed by Yukio Kaizawa, who had previously worked on some Bikkuriman shows and certain One Piece episodes.
 It was chiefly written by Sukehiro Tomita, while character designs were done by Katsuyoshi Nakatsuru.

-Digimon Frontier aired in Japan on Fuji TV from April 7, 2002 to March 30, 2003.
+Digimon Frontier aired in Japan on Fuji TV from April 7, 2002, to March 30, 2003.
 The show's opening theme song is "Fire!!" by Kōji Wada, which peaked at #75 on the Oricon Weekly Singles Chart.
 The ending theme songs are "Innocent (Mujaki na Mama de)" (イノセント〜無邪気なままで〜, Inosento ~Mujaki na Mama de~) by Wada for the first half and "An Endless Tale" by Wada and AiM for the second half.
 The insert songs featured in the show are "With the Will" by Kōji Wada, which served as the Spirit Evolution theme, and "The Last Element" by Ayumi Miyazaki, which was the theme song for Unified Spirit Evolution.

 An English-language version, produced by Sensation Animation and recorded by Studiopolis, aired in North America as the final season of Digimon: Digital Monsters.
-It aired on UPN's Disney's One Too block and Canada's YTV between September 9, 2002 and July 14, 2003.
+It aired on UPN's Disney's Animation Weekdays block and Canada's YTV between September 9, 2002, and July 14, 2003.
 Frontier was part of a package deal with Digimon Tamers from when Disney had acquired the rights from Saban Entertainment.
 UPN aired the show until late August 2003, when they severed their ties to Disney.
 As with previous "seasons", the English version of Frontier featured an original soundtrack and sound effects, character name changes, and content edits pertaining to scenes deemed too inappropriate for young audiences.
 The theme song of the English version was produced by Chris Horvath.
 In addition to the theme song, the show also featured music by Deddy Tzur and Inon Zur.

 Media

 Home releases

-New Video Group released a complete DVD box set of the English-language version on September 10, 2013 in the US, and a DVD collection of the complete English run of Digimon: Digital Monsters, bundling Frontier with the previous three anime series, on October 22, 2013.
+New Video Group released a complete DVD box set of the English-language version on September 10, 2013, in the US, and a DVD collection of the complete English run of Digimon: Digital Monsters, bundling Frontier with the previous three anime series, on October 22, 2013.
 Manga Entertainment released the series in the United Kingdom on October 29, 2018.

 Film

 A film companion, Digimon Frontier: Island of Lost Digimon was produced with the same writer, composer and character designer from the TV show, but was directed by Takahiro Imamura.
-The film premiered at Toei's Summer Anime Fair on July 20, 2002 along with three other productions.
+The film premiered at Toei's Summer Anime Fair on July 20, 2002, along with three other productions.
 Although the fair was deemed a box office failure, earning 800 million yen (US$6.8m)—whereas last edition earned 2 billion yen—, the film alone grossed half of it, 460 million yen.
 The film aired on Jetix in the United States on November 27, 2005, and reruns were broadcast on Toon Disney in 2007.